influxdata/docs-v2/content/influxdb/v2.3/query-data/flux/exists.md

 seotitle: Use Flux to check if a value exists
 list_title: Exists
 description: >
-  Use the Flux `exists` operator to check if a record contains a key or if that key's value is `null`. influxdb/v2.3/tags: [exists]
+  Use the `exists` operator to check if a row record contains a column or if a column's value is _null_. influxdb/v2.3/tags: [exists]
 menu:
   influxdb_2_3: